ravinderk/wordpress-site-management-scripts-for-laravel-herd/README.md

 > **⚠️ Disclaimer**: These scripts have been tested on macOS Sonoma (14.x) running on a MacBook Pro 2019.
 While they should work on other macOS versions and hardware, your mileage may vary.

+## 💡 Motivation

+[Laravel Herd](https://herd.laravel.com/) is an excellent local development environment primarily designed for Laravel applications.
+While Herd does support other PHP frameworks and applications, it comes with certain limitations when working with WordPress:

+- **Manual Setup Process** - Creating WordPress sites requires multiple manual steps
+- **Database Management** - No built-in WordPress database creation and management
+- **Development Tools** - Missing WordPress-specific debugging and error handling
+- **Plugin Installation** - No automated setup for essential development plugins
+- **Configuration** - Manual wp-config.php setup for each site

+These scripts were created to bridge that gap and provide WordPress developers with the same smooth, automated experience that Laravel developers enjoy with Herd.
+By automating the entire WordPress setup process, managing databases, and providing powerful debugging tools, we make WordPress development on Herd as productive and enjoyable as possible.

+**The goal**: Make WordPress development with Laravel Herd feel as native and seamless as Laravel development itself! 🎯

 ## 🚀 Quick Start

 1. **Install Prerequisites**: [Laravel Herd](https://herd.laravel.com/), [WP-CLI](https://wp-cli.org/) and [DBngin](https://dbngin.com/)